Foundation for Life:

 Building the foundation for a lifetime

 Birth to age three offers an amazing opportunity to influence the entire trajectory of a child’s life.
 Research indicates that 80 percent of brain development occurs by age three.
-In Minnesota, that means 275,000 children are in this critical stage of development.
+In Minnesota, that means more than 200,000 children are in this critical stage of development.

 There is a growing body of scientific evidence that validates a focus on the earliest years of a child’s life as a way to drive better health outcomes and decrease opportunity gaps.